microsoft/NetworkDirect/docs/IND2Listener.md

 - __pConnector__ [in, out]

-  An interface to the connector request that is returned by a previous call to INDAdapter::CreateConnectionRequest.
+  An interface to the connector request that is returned by a previous call to [IND2Adapter::CreateConnectionRequest](./IND2Adapter.md#create-connection-request).

 - __pOverlapped__ [in, out]

-  A pointer to an OVERLAPPED structure that is used to indicate completion of the operation.
+  A pointer to an [OVERLAPPED](https://docs.microsoft.com/windows/desktop/api/minwinbase/ns-minwinbase-_overlapped) structure that is used to indicate completion of the operation.

 __Return Value:__